tspeckhofer/tspeckhofer.github.io/_posts/2021-07-18-jekyll-typora-and-mathjax.md

 and numbered lists:

-1. another item
+1. an item
-2. You can always use '1.', so the order can be changed easily:
+2. You can always use the number 1 for automatic numbering:
-	1. first item (displayed as: "1. first item")
+	1. item one (will be displayed as: "1. item one")
+	1. item two (will be displayed as: "2. item two")
-	1. second item (displayed as: "2. second item")
+	1. item three (will be displayed as: "2. item three")

 > This is a block quote.
-This is a link: [text](url)
+This is a link: [link text](some-url.com)

 The following will be displayed as a horizontal line: